Below you'll find information about accessing and using the analysis tools. This information applies to all standard feature analysis tools.

 Access the tools

-To access and use analysis tools in the map viewer, follow these steps:
+To access and use analysis tools in Map Viewer, follow these steps:

-- Open a web map containing the feature layer or layers you want to analyze in the map viewer.
+- Open a web map containing the feature layer or layers you want to analyze in Map Viewer.

 - Click the Contents button in the Details pane.

-- Click the Analysis button found on the map menu bar.
+- Click the Analysis button on the map menu bar.

-- Alternatively, hover over the layer you want to analyze and click the Analysis button .
+- Hover over the layer you want to analyze and click the Analysis button .

 Both actions open the Perform Analysis pane.